As we get closer to the spooky season, we’re taking a look at some of the best Halloween campaigns of all time.

 Additionally, Fanta also added two Halloween-inspired flavours to their range - blood orange and pink grapefruit - which went down well with customers.
 So much so that in 2019 they also added a limited edition black version of the blood orange, catering to those who really like to get their ghoul on around the holiday, which they continue to sell exclusively to Asda each year.

-Back in 2015, the supermarket chain got into the spirit of Halloween and played a few tricks on some of their customers using hidden cameras and creepy costumes.
+A few years back, the supermarket chain got into the spirit of Halloween and played a few tricks on some of their customers using hidden cameras and creepy costumes.

 From skeletons jumping out behind the meat counter and trollies with a mind of their own, to a pumpkin display that would scare unsuspecting passers by, staff managed to get a fair few screams out of their customers.